Holiday Giving Program 2023

-The holidays are a special time of year; a time of peace, harmony and goodwill.
-Sadly, this isn’t true for everyone, particularly individuals and families who have experienced domestic violence.
-The holiday season can be extremely stressful for survivors of domestic violence who may be in the midst of fleeing or just getting back on their feet after leaving an abusive relationship.
-This year is compounded with continuing hardships brought on by COVID-19; with added stress, financial setbacks and health concerns, survivors are facing more challenges than ever before.
+The holidays are a special time of year for many people; a time of goodwill and celebration.
+Sadly, this isn’t true for everyone, including individuals and families who have experienced domestic violence.
+The holiday season can be extremely stressful for survivors who may be in the midst of fleeing or just getting back on their feet after leaving an abusive relationship.

-To help these families have a holiday season filled with warmth and joy, the Jeanne Geiger Crisis Center is hosting its annual Holiday Giving Program.
+To help our families have a holiday season filled with warmth and joy, the Jeanne Geiger Crisis Center is again hosting its annual Holiday Giving Program.

-Meet One of Our 30 Families that your donation CAN support this
+Meet One of Our Families that your donation can support this holiday season:

 More Ways to Support